stephenverderame/cpp_book/src/move/values.md

 ### prvalues

 A *prvalue* is the result of the construction of an object including functions returning non-references, literals (except string literals), enumerators, lambda expressions, pending member function calls, and the `this` pointer.
 Roughly speaking it is a direct value.
-Therefore, a prvalue cannot be polymorphic so its static type must be the same as its dynamic type.
+A prvalue cannot be polymorphic so its static type must be the same as its dynamic type.

 ```C++
 Person("Jimmy", "Longbottom"); // prvalue